 This is where the power of digitization comes in – when you start leveraging the Internet of Things to build smart facilities.
 Sounds fancy, right?
 But it can actually be pretty easy to improve intralogistics with a little help from smart, but relatively simple Bluetooth Low Energy (BLE) sensors.

-Now you you may have heard of Bluetooth beacons and BLE tags.
+Now you you may have heard of Bluetooth beacons and Bluetooth BLE tags.
 They are both devices that continuously transmit a radio signal that says, “Hey, I’m here”.
-The only real difference between the two is that BLE tags move, while beacons are stationary.
+The only real difference between the two is that Bluetooth LE tags move, while beacons are stationary.